ChadJDMoore/PCAP-2/README.md

 <div>Answer: 1.5.5</div>

 ### 3. Which port was used to gain access to the victim Windows host?
-- I decided to look at all the traffic coming from the attacker's host 192.168.56.1.
+- I decided to look at all the traffic coming from the compromised host 192.168.56.1.
 Type in “ip.src == 192.168.56.1” in the display filter.
   <div><img width="511" alt="image" src="https://github.com/user-attachments/assets/ea1a7c6a-f876-4025-a3d8-43e7ae12d8cf" /></div>

 - I analyzed the results and identified the HTTP traffic where the attacker downloaded the password.txt file.
 I then examined packet 4128, the first packet following the HTTP traffic.